jamesshore/quixote/ROADMAP.md

 ```

 ## To Do
-* QElement description should not be optional
-* diff() should describe element

 * How do we use ensure.signature without creating a circular dependency?
-* Modify ensure to give better error message when comparison type is not a constructor

 * Frame tests need to clean up after themselves; a lot of them create a frame without destroying it
 * Rename `Frame` to `QFrame`?
 * Should frame.remove() cause additional frame method calls to fail fast?